djrcoder/tech-talk-image/README.md

 The python code was used to explore examples of feature recognition techniques.

-The vision folder contains a very simple react app which features pictures which on clocking will make a call to google visions API service and will get back the results.
+The vision folder contains a very simple react app which features pictures which on clicking will make a call to the google vision API service and will get back the results.

 If you would like to use the vision example, you will need to create a google cloud account and generate an API key for google vision.